 Volunteering in a lab can be a great way to connect with faculty and get experience participating in novel research.
 Often, these positions can lead to opportunities for paid positions, directed research, or UROP scholarships.

-A volunteer must have specific educational or training goals that can be achieved through observation, instruction and performance in a research setting.
+Definition of a CBS Volunteer: As a research volunteer, you will be trained and learn about scientific research in a real-world setting.
+A volunteer must have specific educational or training goals that can be achieved through observation, instruction, and performance in a research setting.
 The activities of a volunteer must be distinguished from those of an employee - their goal is to be trained and learn, not to perform services for the lab.
-A volunteer should not be assigned duties that the department would normally pay someone to perform, or in conjunction with a paid employee who is currently performing those services.
-A volunteer is not a paid employee of the University and is not entitled to receive salary, benefits or other compensation.
+A volunteer should not be assigned duties that the department would normally pay someone to perform, or duties performed in conjunction with a paid employee currently performing those services.
+A volunteer is not a paid employee of the University and is not entitled to receive salary, benefits, or other compensation.
 The volunteer does not qualify for workers compensation benefits and is expected to carry personal medical insurance to cover medical expenses for any injuries incurred while performing volunteer services.